hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 to "RSA (2048)."
 I left the certificate validity at 10 years.
 Then create the certificate.

 Ensure the key format is `PEM`, then copy the certificate into a file called `cf-client.pem`, and the private key into `cf-client.key`.
-You can change these filenames, but I recommend keeping the extensions. **Make sure you make a backup!** as you will not be able to see this certificate again.
+You can change these filenames, but I recommend keeping the extensions. **Make sure you make a backup** as you will not be able to see this certificate again.
 Under the "Hosts" header, click the "Edit" button next to "None," then type in the new URL you created for the tunnel, e.g.
 `ha-mobile.yourdomain.com`.
 Click "Save."
 This ensures that the subdomain can be